ttandozia/CHATBOT_TELEGRAM_PY_SQL/README.md

 * Now all the information available helps him in his executive decisions.

+Here you can see some prints as an example of the solution:

 <img src="./PRINT_EXAMPLES/image_1.jpeg" height="600" width="300"> | <img src="./PRINT_EXAMPLES/image_2.jpeg" height="600" width="300">